The Illusion of Generalization in Tabular Language Models: Recommendations for TLM Evaluation

-\paragraph{R1: Report baseline comparisons and broader metrics.} Raw accuracy is uninterpretable without reference to task difficulty.
-We recommend reporting performance relative to (1) a majority-class baseline, (2) a base model without the proposed contributions, and (3) Cohen's Kappa~\cite{cohen1960coefficient} or similar metrics robust to class imbalance~\cite{japkowicz2011evaluating}. \paragraph{R2: Stratify results by task type.} Aggregating performance across heterogeneous task types (binary, multiclass, regression-as-classification) obscures systematic strengths and weaknesses.
+\paragraph{R1: Report baseline comparisons and broader metrics.} \textit{(motivated by Section~\ref{sec:quartile_regression}, Table~\ref{tab:imbalance_riders}, and Figure~\ref{fig:kappa_distribution}).} Raw accuracy is uninterpretable without reference to task difficulty.
+We recommend reporting performance relative to (1) a majority-class baseline, (2) a base model without the proposed contributions, and (3) Cohen's Kappa~\cite{cohen1960coefficient} or similar metrics robust to class imbalance~\cite{japkowicz2011evaluating}. \paragraph{R2: Stratify results by task type.} \textit{(motivated by Section~\ref{sec:tasktypehet}, Figure~\ref{fig:benchmark_decomposition}, and Tables~\ref{tab:task_type_performance} and~\ref{tab:pairwise_ttests}).} Aggregating performance across heterogeneous task types (binary, multiclass, regression-as-classification) obscures systematic strengths and weaknesses.
 We recommend that benchmark papers report performance separately for each task type, with statistical tests for heterogeneity (e.g., ANOVA~\cite{fisher1923studies,girden1992anova}).
-This practice is standard in meta-analysis~\cite{higgins2003measuring} and enables readers to assess where models succeed and fail. \paragraph{R3: Release evaluation code for public verification of task construction.} When continuous targets are discretized into classification tasks, the resulting problem may be trivially solvable via shortcuts that do not reflect genuine tabular reasoning.
+This practice is standard in meta-analysis~\cite{higgins2003measuring} and enables readers to assess where models succeed and fail. \paragraph{R3: Release evaluation code for public verification of task construction.} \textit{(motivated by Section~\ref{sec:tasktypehet} and Appendix~\ref{app:quartile}).} When continuous targets are discretized into classification tasks, the resulting problem may be trivially solvable via shortcuts that do not reflect genuine tabular reasoning.
 To enable independent verification, we recommend that authors release (1) evaluation code that computes all reported metrics, (2) raw predictions on benchmark datasets, and (3) baseline implementations.
-This transparency allows the community to audit for numeric leakage, evaluation artifacts, and other confounds, facilitating the kind of re-analysis we conducted here. \paragraph{R4: Conduct contamination analysis beyond row-level deduplication.} Standard row-matching is insufficient for tabular data, which can appear under varying column names, across multiple tables, or as entity-level associations.
+This transparency allows the community to audit for numeric leakage, evaluation artifacts, and other confounds, facilitating the kind of re-analysis we conducted here. \paragraph{R4: Conduct contamination analysis beyond row-level deduplication.} \textit{(motivated by Section~\ref{sec:data_leakage}, Table~\ref{tab:contamination_summary}, and Figure~\ref{fig:contamination}).} Standard row-matching is insufficient for tabular data, which can appear under varying column names, across multiple tables, or as entity-level associations.
 We recommend reporting decontamination methodology, proportion of training corpus searched, and results of entity-level and fuzzy matching.
-Datasets from widely-replicated sources (stock prices, Kaggle competitions) should be assumed contaminated absent evidence otherwise, and should generally be excluded from benchmarks. \paragraph{R5: Audit whether tasks require tabular reasoning.} High accuracy does not imply tabular reasoning if tasks reduce to factual recall, text classification, or logical inference from input features.
-Authors should search training corpora for underlying associations (not just evaluation rows), verify tasks cannot be solved through surface-level text understanding, and exclude tasks that do not require tabular-specific (or multi-feature) reasoning. \paragraph{R6: Compare against instruction-tuned baselines without tabular exposure.} Comparing TLMs against base models only conflates instruction-following capability with tabular knowledge.
-We recommend including at least one instruction-tuned baseline (such as Alpaca~\cite{alpaca}, FLAN~\cite{wei2021finetuned}) with no tabular exposure.
-If a TLM does not substantially outperform this baseline, claims of tabular reasoning require additional justification. \paragraph{R7: Foster critical evaluation as reviewers and practitioners.} Responsibility for rigorous evaluation extends beyond authors to the broader community that reviews, builds on, and interprets TLM research.
-Reviewers should expect baseline comparisons, task-stratified results, and contamination analysis as standard practice.
-Near-perfect accuracy on common datasets or tasks with severe class imbalance should prompt scrutiny.
-When a task reduces to text classification or feature inference, strong performance is not evidence of tabular reasoning.
-Reviewers should also ask whether claimed capabilities match task/evaluation requirements.
+Datasets from widely-replicated sources (stock prices, Kaggle competitions) should be assumed contaminated absent evidence otherwise, and should generally be excluded from benchmarks. \paragraph{R5: Audit whether tasks require tabular reasoning.} \textit{(motivated by Section~\ref{sec:taskleakage} and the \texttt{udemy-courses} footnote on Table~\ref{tab:contamination_exclusion}).} High accuracy does not imply tabular reasoning if tasks reduce to factual recall, text classification, or logical inference from input features.
+Authors should search training corpora for underlying associations (not just evaluation rows), verify tasks cannot be solved through surface-level text understanding, and exclude tasks that do not require tabular-specific (or multi-feature) reasoning.